 We first set out to make dairy-free chin chins, but then decided to take it a step further.
 So we made this chin chin recipe vegan, 100% sugar-free, and oven-baked!

-In the FAQ below we'll give you the option to fry these sweet bites, if you prefer.
+In the FAQ section we'll give you the option to fry these sweet bites, if you prefer.
 But we suggest you stick with the oven-baked version.
 With the right oven settings, chin chins come out equally crispy but much healthier.

 The problem with tiny snacks is that they are so easy to gorge on, you may finish a whole bucket before realising it!
 To try and mitigate this problem, we increased the number of fibres by using wholemeal wheat.
 Fibre-rich foods make us feel satiated more quickly and for longer — promoting measured eating.